min2ha/ukwa-site/content/target/39668/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Vote Brian Smith TUSC, Glasgow Cathcart on 5 May 2016 on Facebook

 Facebook page of Brian Smith, the Trade Unionist and Socialist Coalition (TUSC) candidate for Glasgow Cathcart in the 2016 Scottish Parliamentary election.